FaBoPlatform/FaBo/README.md

 # FaBo Platform

-FaBo Platfom is controllers and shields and bricks of arduino.
+FaBo Platfom is consist of controllers and shields and bricks of arduino.

 Controllers
 - Quadcopter